 As a professional advisor, the Greater Tacoma Community Foundation allows me to connect clients’ dreams with creative solutions to make a difference in our community.
 Whether the challenge is selecting beneficiaries that fit a client’s particular passion or structuring their gifts, GTCF has enabled my clients, regardless of budget, to leave a legacy of generosity.
 Story after story, year after year, the Greater Tacoma Community Foundation helps to make my job as a professional advisor meaningful and rewarding.

 Jaleesa Trapp – Young Philanthropist

-One of the featured guests at Greater Tacoma Community Foundation’s Power of the Purse Luncheon earlier this year was Jaleesa Trapp, Computer Science Teacher at SAMI and Coordinator of Tacoma’s Computer Clubhouse.
+One of the featured guests at Greater Tacoma Community Foundation’s Power of the Purse Luncheon in 2016 was Jaleesa Trapp, Computer Science Teacher at SAMI and Coordinator of Tacoma’s Computer Clubhouse.
 Jaleesa shared her powerful story of growing up in Tacoma and at an early age, her parents taught her the importance of learning her history, having integrity, and standing up for what she believes.